 Compensation obtained in a brain damage lawsuit can include amounts for physical pain, emotional suffering, disability, disfigurement, medical expenses, rehabilitation, occupational therapy, loss of quality of life, lost income, and other damages.
-To determine how much a case is worth, our lawyers look at several factors.
-You can contact our law firm and request a free consultation with one of our lawyers.

 Our lead lawyers for these cases are Fred Pritzker, Eric Hageman and Brendan Flaherty.
 They have won millions for their clients, including over 60 multi-million-dollar settlements and verdicts (amounts awarded after winning a trial).
 Recent recoveries include $10 million (explosion), $10 million (contaminated medical product), $7.5 million (E. coli poisoning), $5 million (boat accident), $5 million (18-wheeler crash), $3 million (Legionnaires’ disease), and many more.
 (Please note that we take the same care with every case, large or small, and that prior results do not guarantee a similar outcome.)